 In addition to workflow differences, lease insurance and deposit alternatives differ in the protection they offer.
-Lease insurance provides enhanced property protection—more than $5,000 on a standard plan — while leading alternatives are generally designed to cover up to the cost of the deposit.
+Lease insurance provides enhanced, customized property protection — $3,000 on the preferred plan — while leading alternatives are generally designed to cover up to the cost of the deposit.
 This means operators are able to reduce bad debt significantly at each property with lease insurance.

 Multifamily may be reluctant to embrace change, but the pandemic has shuffled the industry along in adopting new technologies, processes, and priorities to meet the demands of modern renters.
 Today’s renter experience should be easy, fast, and affordable.

 On top of this, security deposit legislation has played a pivotal role in accelerating an industry movement away from security deposits.
 States have adopted deposit laws that require property managers to offer deposit alternatives in addition to traditional security deposits.
 In Pennsylvania, a proposed bill goes one step further in providing operators with complete deposit replacement solutions rather than just tightening deposit regulations.